 You have an increased risk for long QT syndrome if other members of your family have the disorder.
 It is often inherited from a parent as a faulty gene (also called congenital long QT syndrome).

-Certain commonly used medicines can also trigger long QT syndrome (called drug-induced long QT syndrome).
+Some medicines can trigger long QT syndrome (called drug-induced long QT syndrome).
 This usually happens in people with an inherited higher risk of developing it, such as those with slight genetic heart defects.
 Examples of medicines that may trigger long QT syndrome include:

 - antibiotics such as erythromycin, clarithromycin